What to expect

 Pre-connect at startup

-connection.
-Connections are also reusable across turns — see
+Connections are reusable across turns — see

 Turn lifecycle.
+Python’s

 Set the language explicitly